Alma López: Our Lady

 Our Lady is a photo-based digital print that depicts Raquel Salinas, a performance artist, confidently staring back at the viewer, wearing a bikini of roses.
 In the image, below the mandala of the virgen there is a nude butterfly angel that depicts Raquel Gutierrez.
 The roses allude to the Virgin of Guadalupe's origin myth, though her posture and eye contact defies the traditional version of the Virgin.
 Her cloak is covered in images of Coyolxauhqui, the Aztec moon goddess.
 The juxtaposition of Catholicism iconography and indigenous goddess reference the suppression of indigenous female goddess by Catholicism and Our Lady is contemporary Chicanas re-appropriating both.

-Lopez views her work as empowering to women and indigenous Mexicans.
-To Lopez, La Virgen de Guadalope is more than a religious symbol.
+López views her work as empowering to women and indigenous Mexicans.
+To López, La Virgen de Guadalupe is more than a religious symbol.
 She is a public figure and a symbol of her culture, community and family.
-La Virgen also served as symbols in art work for the Chicano Movement and the Women’s Liberation Movement in Mexico which Lopez cites as further support that La Virgen is not only a religious symbol.
+La Virgen also served as symbols in art work for the Chicano Movement and the Women's Liberation Movement in Mexico which López cites as further support that La Virgen is not only a religious symbol.

 The women photographed for the piece was motivated to model for it to reclaim her body and heal after being raped.
-She practices an indigenous spirituality that considers La Virgen de Guadalope to be Tonantzin, or mother earth.
+She practices an indigenous spirituality that considers La Virgen de Guadalupe to be Tonantzin, or mother earth.

 Controversy

 In 2001 Our Lady was included in an exhibit called Cyber Arte: Tradition Meets Technology at the Museum of International Folk Art in Santa Fe, New Mexico.
 Controversy ensued.
-The New Mexico Archbishop Michael J. Sheehan referred to Lopez’s Virgin as a “tart or streetwoman.”
+The New Mexico Archbishop Michael J. Sheehan referred to López's Virgin as a “tart or streetwoman.”
 However, the overt female homoeroticism remained largely absent from the controversy.

-In response to this protest Lopez said that Our Lady is not about sex or sexuality, but instead about showing strong women and the real lives of Chicanas.
-The curator of the exhibit and Lopez received verbal and physical threats.
-Some of the responses to the work were homophobic, stating that the image of La Virgen did not belong to a queer feminist like Lopez.
-Lopez collected and posted the content of many of the threatening and supporting emails at her website.
+In response to this protest López said that Our Lady is not about sex or sexuality, but instead about showing strong women and the real lives of Chicanas.
+The curator of the exhibit and López received verbal and physical threats.
+Some of the responses to the work were homophobic, stating that the image of La Virgen did not belong to a queer feminist like López.
+López collected and posted the content of many of the threatening and supporting emails at her website.
 The controversy essentially became a part of the art piece itself.

-Following the controversy and the protest at many showings of Our Lady, Lopez wrote a book entitled Our Lady of Controversy: Irreverent Apparition.
+Following the controversy and the protest at many showings of Our Lady, López wrote a book entitled Our Lady of Controversy: Irreverent Apparition.